 I find it takes me a week to adjust when returning from Vietnam, but with the tips below I’ve minimized the interference with my day-to-day living.
 Prior, I simply curled up in a ball on the carpet at 3pm and called it a day.

 My Tips for Combating Jet Lag when I Travel

 This list of tips has not been reviewed by a doctor, but are simply what I have found works for me as I’ve traveled the world.
 I’ve found a combination of various tips, culled together from my reading and testing, that truly mitigates the effects of jet lag.
 As a long-term traveler jet lag is a significant problem.
 I was incentivized to make it more bearable.

-I use melatonin in two different ways, both in way smaller doses than the dosing recommendations on the over-the-counter medicine you buy at your local pharmacy or on Amazon.
-Less is more for me, else it spills over into the next day.
+I use melatonin in two different ways, both at 300mcg (not milligram) doses — way smaller doses than the dosing recommendations on the over-the-counter medicine you buy at your local pharmacy or on Amazon.
+Less is more for me, and frankly doctors seem to agree.

 Another option is Sprayable Sleep, sold via their own website and had a successful Kickstarter as they geared up for launch.
 Sprayable goes onto your skin, not under your tongue, and each spray is directly absorbed.
 For super sensitive people, this might be a better option as you can control the dosage even further.
 If interested, a study about use of transdermal melatonin, here.

 For more about melatonin – a lot more – see Examine’s long review of the studies and efficacy here.